duesee/imap-codec/README.md

 ## Features

-* Rust's type system is used to enforce correctness and make the library misuse-resistant.
-It should not be possible to construct messages that violate the IMAP specification.
+* Correctness and misuse-resistance are enforced on the type level.
+It's not possible to construct a message that violates the IMAP specification.
+* Messages automatically use the most efficient representation.
+For example, atoms are preferred over quoted strings, and quoted strings are preferred over literals.
+It's equally easy to manually choose a representation.
-* Every parser works in streaming mode, i.e., all parsers will return `Incomplete` when there is insufficient data to make a final decision.
-No command or response will ever be truncated.
+* Parsing works in streaming mode. `Incomplete` is returned when there is insufficient data to make a final decision.
+No message will be truncated.
-* Parsing is zero-copy by default but all types can easily be converted into owned variants when needed.
+* Parsing is zero-copy by default.
+Allocation is avoided during parsing, but all messages can explicitly be converted into more flexible owned variants.
-* Fuzzing (via [cargo fuzz]) and property-based tests are used to uncover parsing and serialization bugs.
-For example, the library is fuzz-tested never to produce a message it can not parse itself.
+* Fuzzing and property-based tests exercise the library.
+The library is fuzz-tested never to produce a message it can't parse itself.

 ## Usage